Segregated vs. Allocated Storage

 The appeal of a Gold IRA lies in the physical reality of the asset.
 Unlike a stock ticker or a mutual fund, gold is tangible.
 Yet, for retirement investors, this tangibility presents a paradox: to maintain the tax-advantaged status of an IRA, the IRS strictly mandates that you cannot hold the metal yourself.
 "Home storage" is not just a legal gray area—it is a fast track to immediate disqualification and penalties.

 Consequently, all IRA-approved precious metals must reside in a third-party depository.
 But compliance is merely the baseline.
-The critical variable is the logistical structure of that storage.
+The critical variable—and the source of anxiety for many investors—is the logistical structure of that storage.

 At Liberty Gold Silver, we find that the distinction between Segregated and Allocated (Commingled) storage is often misunderstood.
 These are not merely administrative labels; they represent two fundamentally different legal and physical frameworks for ownership.
+Understanding the difference is essential for anyone looking to secure their wealth with precision.

 Segregated Storage: The "Vault Within a Vault"